3 Fiction Writing Exercises

 2. Plot Exercise: Conflict, Climax, and Resolution

 The three-act structure is one of the simplest and most effective way to break down a story.
-Often, the acts are 1) Setup, 2) Confrontation, and 3) Resolution.
-I think of the three-act structure as 1) Conflict, 2) Climax, and 3) Resolution because those are the three pinnacles in each of the three acts.
+The three acts are 1) Setup, 2) Confrontation, and 3) Resolution.
 In the first part of a story, we learn what the conflict is.
 The second (and largest portion) of the story builds up to a climax in which the conflict hits boiling point.
 Finally, the third act resolves the conflict.

 The Exercise: Determine a conflict, climax, and resolution for a story.
 You can use the two characters you created in the first exercise for this.

 Conflict examples: Two people vying for the same job, a natural disaster, people-eating aliens landing on Earth.

 Climax examples: In a big showdown, one job candidate smears the other and knocks the opponent out of the race.
 A natural disaster claims the lives of half of Earth’s population.
 Humans engage in a final battle with people-eating aliens.

 Resolution examples: The job candidate who got smeared makes a comeback and gets the job.
 Earth’s survivors rebuild after a planet-wide natural disaster.
 Against all odds, humans win the battle against aliens with superior technology.

 Theme is difficult to explain, but Wikipedia does a good job: